Amantini1997/FromUbuntu/HRM/Lecture.md

 Experience is required very often too, but, again, it is important to be precise on the type of experience required:

 - **Industry Exp**: you may need an expert in a field, but that person should be able to talk to costumer rather than working on internal stuff
-- **Function Exp**: experience in the sector or in specific tasks, but this kind of requirements may be misleading.
+- **Function Exp**: experience in the sector or in specific tasks, but this kinds of requirements may be misleading.
 Suppose you are a multinational company counting thousands of employees, and are looking for someone with 2 years of experience in HR: a candidate comes up with 3 (even more than what you asked for) years of experience, but in a small company counting 500 people at most.
 - **Company Exp**: some companies heavily invest in the employee training and formation, so a candidate coming from there may be more interesting than someone caming from a "lazy" company that produces paper pushers.

 ### Personal Factors